Most people assume that ticks primarily live in wooded areas outdoors, like in forests or parks, but these pests can

 Identifying Ticks on Your Body

 Though all types of ticks have slight variations in their appearance, most have many similarities in regard to their shape, size, and color.
 Ticks typically grow to be ¼-inch long, though some can grow to be nearly ½-inch long after a full blood meal.
 These pests tend to be reddish-brown in color and their oval-shaped bodies appear flat until after a blood meal, which is when they become engorged and have a more raised appearance on the surface of your skin.

 Because these pests are so small, it can be difficult to spot a tick bite immediately.
-But early detection is essential, because as outlined by the CDC, anyone who receives a tick bite is at risk for serious diseases such as:
+But early detection is essential, anyone who receives a tick bite is at risk for serious diseases such as: